-To maintain efficient synaptic communication, glutamate transporters reuptake glutamate from the synaptic cleft and prevent glutamate concentrations from reaching neurotoxic levels.
-The number of amino acid residues of the transmembrane (TM) domain 4b-4c loop of mammalian excitatory amino acid transporters (EAATs) is 50 amino acids more than that of the prokaryotic homolog.
-To investigate the spatial proximity and functional significance of residues in glutamate transporters, cysteine pairs were introduced at positions A243 of the TM4b-4c loop and T396 or A414 of TM7, respectively.
-The transport activity of double mutants A243C/T396C and A243C/A414C was inhibited by Cu(II) (1,10-phenanthroline)3 [copper phenanthroline (CuPh)] and cadmium ions, but the uptake activity of corresponding
+In order to maintain efficient synaptic communication, glutamate transporters re-uptake glutamate from the synaptic cleft and prevent glutamate concentrations from reaching neurotoxic levels.
+The number of amino acid residues of TM (transmembrane domain, TM) 4b-4c loop of mammalian EAATs is 50 amino acids more than that of prokaryotic homologue.
+To investigate the spatial proximity and functional significance of residues in glutamate transporter, cysteine pairs were introduced at positions A243 of TM4b-4c loop and T396 or A414 of TM7, respectively.
+The transport activity of double mutants A243C/T396C and A243C/A414C was inhibited by Cu(II)(1,10-phenanthroline)3 (CuPh) and cadmium ions, but the uptake activity of corresponding single mutants remained unchanged.
+Treatment with dithiothreitol after CuPh restored much of the transport activity.
+The inhibitory effects of CuPh and cadmium could only be detected when cysteine pairs are in the same polypeptide.
+Therefore, we suggest that the formation of these disulfide bonds occurs intra-molecularly.
+Glutamate, potassium and DL-TBOA facilitated cross-linking in the A243C/T396C transporter and this suggests that TM4b-4c loop and β-bridge region in TM7 were drawn into close proximity to each other in the inward-facing and outward-facing conformation of EAAT1.
+Thus, these data provide evidence that substrate-induced structural rearrangements occur between TM4b-4c loop and TM7 during the transport cycle.